 “Huh,” Parker says.
 He slides the dagger into its brown leather case.
 “They’re strange.”

 "Yeah, yeah," Sarah says, waving me away.
 "We got this.
 Right, Parker?"
-She nudges him with her elbow a bit too hard, causing the hand that's holding his knife to shift.
-The blade slices the skin between his thumb and forefinger, leaving a tiny slit with blood oozing out.
-I close my eyes, sighing and wondering I chose to put weapons into these two's hands.
+She nudges him a bit too hard, causing the hand holding the knife to slice the skin between his thumb and forefinger.
+It leaves a tiny slit with blood oozing out.
+I close my eyes, sighing and wondering why I chose to put weapons into these two's hands.